Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates: Abstract

 \section{Abstract}

 We study quantum circuits with gates composed randomly of identity operators, projectors, or a kind of $R$ matrices which satisfy the Yang-Baxter equation and are unitary and dual-unitary.
 This enables us to translate the quantum circuit into a topological object with distinguished overcrossings and undercrossings.
-The circuit corresponds to a classical loop model when an overcrossings and undercrossing coincides.
+The circuit corresponds to a classical loop model and is post-selection free when an overcrossing and an undercrossing coincide.
 The entanglement entropy between the final state and initial state is given by the spanning number of the classical model, and they share the same phase diagram.
 Whenever an overcrossing and undercrossing differ, the circuit extends beyond the classical model.
-Considering a specific case with $R$ matrices randomly replaced by swap gates, we demonstrate that the topological effect dominates, and only the area-law phase remains in the thermodynamic limit, regardless of how small the replacement probability is.
+Considering a specific case with $R$ matrices randomly replaced by SWAP gates, we demonstrate that the topological effect originating from worldline braiding dominates, and only the area-law phase remains in the thermodynamic limit, regardless of how small the replacement probability is.
 We also find evidence of an altered phase diagram for non-Clifford cases.

-\textit{Introduction}--- Quantum circuits provide a natural platform to study discrete quantum evolution and are widely used in quantum computation.
-In such circuit models, time evolution is implemented as a sequence of quantum gates, and entanglement is the fundamental resource \citep{RevModPhys.81.865, RevModPhys.91.025001, PhysRevLett.102.190501} that distinguishes quantum computation from its classical counterpart.
-One of the most intriguing characteristics of the quantum realm is measurement, which also plays an important role in the circuit.
+\textit{Introduction}--- Quantum circuits provide a natural platform to study discrete quantum evolution and are widely used in quantum computation, where time evolution is implemented as a sequence of quantum gates, and entanglement is a fundamental resource \citep{RevModPhys.81.865, RevModPhys.91.025001, PhysRevLett.102.190501}.
+One of the most intriguing characteristics of the quantum world is measurements, which also plays an important role in the circuit.
 Unitary circuits with measurements are often referred to as hybrid or monitored circuits.
 Measurements are non-unitary and give rise to novel nonequilibrium phenomena, for example, measurement-induced entanglement transitions \citep{PhysRevX.9.031009, PhysRevB.100.134306, RandomQuantumCircuits}, wherein the competition between unitary dynamics and projective measurements leads to fundamentally distinct entanglement scaling regimes.